H D - S E N S E I

 Excerpt from TimeOut Film Guide located HERE

 Image: I may be slightly biased as I am not a fan of this film to any degree, but this dual-layered Blu-ray didn't hold up to my visual expectations.
-Ushering in a new wave of special effects at the time - this film (only just over 10 years old now) seems quite dated in that area and the anticipated appearance on the grandeur of 1080P leaves a bit to be desired.
-I have no doubt as to the improvement over the 2-disc standard-definition (simultaneously released) but aside from a more pronounced color palette and some occasionally attractive detail - like the film, it is not fulfilling any perceived promise of entertainment.
-Now, saying that, it is quite competent, without major flaw (noise is very minimal) but the image just never 'wow'ed me as so many of the new formats can tend to do.
-Outdoor scenes can look excellent - clear, clean, bright and fairly sharp but the special effects tend to look kind of fuzzy in hi-def and as the film was carried almost exclusively on that factor (flying cows et all) - when that has you yawning, this DVD doesn't have a lot of reason for recommendation in my opinion.
+Ushering in a new wave of special effects at the time - Twister (almost 15-years old now) seems quite dated in that area and the anticipated appearance on the grandeur of 1080P leaves a bit to be desired.
+I have no doubt as to the improvement over the 2-disc standard-definition (simultaneously released) but aside from a more pronounced color palette and some occasionally attractive detail - like the film itself - it is not fulfilling any perceived promise of entertainment.
+Now, saying that, it is quite competent, without major flaw (noise is very minimal) but the image has softness and just never 'wow'ed me as so many of the new format discs can tend to do - even for films much older.
+There is very little in the way of depth.
+Outdoor scenes can look excellent - clear, clean, bright and fairly sharp but the special effects tend to look kind of fuzzy in hi-def and as the film was carried almost exclusively on that factor (flying cows et all) - when that has you yawning, this Blu-ray doesn't have a lot of reason for recommendation in my opinion.

-Audio & Music: We are given a lossless Dolby TrueHD 5.1 track (and similar French DUB) and standard 5.1 offering.
+Audio & Music: We are given a lossless Dolby TrueHD 5.1 track at around 2000 kbps (and standard 5.1 and French DUB).
 It sounded quite good to my ear.
-It's hard to give a frame of reference as I was using some newish speakers but there is some separation - especially during the more 'devastating' sequences and overall the TrueHD lives up to anticipation.
-It is a notch up from the rather unremarkable Blu-ray image.
-Dialogue is obviously, very clean and clear supported by English (CC or stan.), or French subtitles.
+There is some separation - depth is also exclamatory during the more 'devastating' sequences and overall the TrueHD lives up to anticipation.
+Dialogue is obviously, very clean and clear supported by English or French subtitles.
+My Momitsu has identified it as being a region FREE disc playable on Blu-ray machines worldwide.

 April 26th, 2008